OCD and Social Security Disability

-Obsessive Compulsive Disorder (OCD) is a chronic, psychiatric condition that causes obsessive thoughts, ideas or feelings that can only be alleviated by performing a compulsive act.
+Obsessive Compulsive Disorder (OCD) is a chronic, anxiety disorder that causes obsessive thoughts, ideas or feelings that can only be alleviated by performing a compulsive act.
 In other words, anxiety builds over the obsession and you can only get rid of the anxiety if you perform the compulsive activity.
 The cycle of symptoms is constant and uncontrollable and many who suffer from OCD are unable to work as a result of the condition.

 Is OCD a Disability?

-Yes, OCD is a disability listed by the Social Security Administration (SSA) as a disability that can qualify you for disability benefit, especially when it significantly impacts your ability to function in daily life or work.
+Yes, OCD is a disability listed by the Social Security Administration (SSA) as a disability that can qualify you for disability benefits, especially when it significantly impacts your ability to function in daily life or work.

 Whether it qualifies as a disability depends on the severity of the symptoms and their impact on the individual's functioning.